awojnowski/DubDub/readme.md

 17. Copy the quoted NSData which appears in the log after you have enabled push notifications in the application.
 18. Open `Web/php/dd_push.php` and add this copied NSData to the tokens array.

 Now that everything is setup, we just need to be able to run the `Web/php/dubdub.php` file every few minutes.
-For this example, I'll choose every ten minutes.
+For this example, I'll choose every ten minutes and run DubDub using crontab:

-If you want to run DubDub locally, you can do something like so using crontab:

 1. Open crontab by typing `crontab -e`.
 2. Add the following line:

 > 0,10,20,30,40,50 * * * * /usr/local/bin/php /Users/You/pathtodubdub/Web/php/dubdub.php

-If you want to run DubDub on a webserver (recommended because you can view the index.php file to see the hashes from anywhere), you can just do something like so:

-1. Upload the web folder to a webserver.
-2. Setup something to call the `Web/php/dubdub.php` file every ten minutes.
-I'd once again recommend crontab and you can see the instructions above.
+3. Verify that DubDub is running by visiting `Web/index.php` and checking the date and hash.

 License
 -------